tsung-wei-huang/tsung-wei-huang.github.io/_pages/home.md

 <a href="https://tsung-wei-huang.github.io/DtCraft/">DtCraft</a>,
 <a href="https://github.com/dian-lun-lin/SNIG">SNIG</a>,
 <a href="https://github.com/dian-lun-lin/RTLflow">RTLflow</a>)
-to simplify the building of high-performance computing applications.
+to simplify the building of performance-critical applications, such as design automation, machine learning, and quantum computing.
 Our software has been used by thousands of people in industry and academia.

 <center><div style="max-width: 600px">